Updated June 4, 2021.

-According to the Centers for Disease Control and Prevention (CDC), STD rates have risen among gay and bisexual men.
-From 2013 to 2014, syphilis rates increased by 15 percent, and gonorrhea and chlamydia climbed by 5.1 percent and 2.8 percent, respectively.
+According to the Centers for Disease Control and Prevention (CDC), STD rates have risen each year.
+From 2015 to 2019, syphilis rates increased by 74 percent, and gonorrhea and chlamydia climbed by 56 percent and 19 percent, respectively.

-And while Truvada, the only combination drug currently approved for PrEP, has made a significant impact, its popularity may be distorting perception of its abilities: studies suggest some people who use PrEP utilize condoms with less regularity.
+And while Truvada (Emtricitabine / Tenofovir) and Descovy (emtricitabine & tenofovir alafenamide), the only combination drugs currently approved for PrEP, have made a significant impact, its popularity may be distorting perception of its abilities: studies suggest some people who use PrEP utilize condoms with less regularity.
 One San Francisco study found a 30 percent increase in STDs among PrEP users after six months.
 When asked about condom use, 56 percent said they used them at the same rate after starting PrEP, 41 percent used them less, and 3 percent used them more.
 After one year, half had an infection like chlamydia, gonorrhea, or syphilis.
 However, the study did not include a control group to compare participants’ behaviors and outcomes.

 “PrEP is like birth control in that it protects you from something you want protection from but it doesn’t protect against other things like STIs,” says Heather Boerner, author of Positively Negative: Love, Pregnancy, and Science’s Surprising Victory Over HIV.
 “When you have other infections, it increases the likelihood of getting HIV because of inflammation in the system.
 If you’re taking PrEP to prevent against HIV, it’s just good sexual health self care to protect yourself in all ways.”